 The commutator of a DC motor is a cylindrical structure that is made of copper segments stacked together but insulated from each other using mica.
 The primary function of a commutator is to supply electrical current to the armature winding.

 The brushes of a DC motor are made with graphite and carbon structure.
 These brushes conduct electric current from the external circuit to the rotating commutator.
-Hence, we come to understand that the commutator and the brush unit is concerned with transmitting the power from the static electrical circuit to the mechanically rotating region or the rotor.
+Hence, we come to understand that the commutator and the brush unit are concerned with transmitting the power from the static electrical circuit to the mechanically rotating region or the rotor.

-DC Motor Working Explained
+DC Motor Working

 In the previous section, we discussed the various components of a DC motor.
 Now, using this knowledge let us understand the working of DC motors.